• Podcast

 Published on: November 30, 2020

 If you are scared of giving birth, you are not alone.
-It’s normal to be nervous about having a baby, and some people have a deeper anxiety about labor or any part of the process.
+It’s normal to be nervous about having a baby, and it can also be normal to have deeper fears surrounding the actual labor, birth or other parts of the process.

 I will never forget the day I saw those two pink lines show up on my pregnancy test.
-It was a few days before my scheduled period and I just had a feeling that I may be pregnant.
+It was a few days before my scheduled period, and I just had a feeling that I could be pregnant.
 I was excited to test and the three minute wait felt like forever.

 As I looked at those lines, I was overcome with excitement and fear at the same time.
-It was the strangest feeling and one I couldn’t shake for a few days.
+It was the strangest feeling, one I couldn’t shake for a few days.

-Once I processed that I was pregnant, my mind started racing.
-Who should I deliver with, who will support me with a VBA2C, should I plan on a hospital birth or go for a HBAC (home birth after cesarean)?
+Once I processed that I was pregnant again, my mind started racing.
+Who should I deliver with?
+Who will support me with a VBA2C?
+Should I plan on a hospital birth or go for a HBAC (home birth after cesarean)?

 You name it, the questions were there.
 I was nervous about giving birth.

-With this article, I want to let you know you are not alone if you are scared or even terrified of giving birth.
-I also want to go through the ways I worked through that fear and the steps I took to find the perfect team for my birth.
-Most importantly, you will find resources to help you manage your fears and prepare for a confident, supported birth experience.
+In this article, I want to let you know you are not alone if you are scared or even terrified of giving birth.
+I also want to go through the ways I worked through that fear and the steps I took to find the perfect team for my birth, which ultimately gave me more peace.
+Most importantly, I want to leave you with resources to help you manage your fears and prepare for a confident, supported birth experience.

 What are your fears around childbirth?